neomint-research/magic-wormhole-gui/README.md

 1. Restart Docker Desktop
 2. Check Docker is responsive: `docker ps`

+### Drag and drop not working

+On Windows, drag and drop fails when running the app with elevated privileges (Administrator).
+This is due to Windows UIPI (User Interface Privilege Isolation).
+Run the app from a non-Administrator terminal.

 ### Transfer timeout

 The default timeout is 120 seconds.
 For large files: